-It’s a frightening time for any parent when your little one gets their first cold.
+It’s a frightening time for any parent when a little baby gets their first cold.

-Even some adults don’t deal well with colds, so it’s understandable that your baby will be, uncomfortable.
+Even some adults don’t deal well with colds, so it’s understandable that a baby will be uncomfortable.
 They might have a blocked and runny nose, not sleeping well, a fever maybe — but stay calm!

 It may seem counter-intuitive, but catching a cold virus actually builds your child’s future immunity against it.

 Colds easily pass from person to person through sneezing, coughing, even touching hands, tissues or objects like toys.
 So it’s no surprise kids usually have between 5 and 10 colds each year — not to mention that more than 200 different viruses cause colds!

 But do not fear every cold virus that comes their way.
 Each time your child catches a cold, not only does their immune system fight it, but it remembers how to kill that particular virus the next time your child is exposed to it.
 And by the time your little one is an adult they’ll only get 2 to 4 colds a year – as they’ve built their immunity to them, one virus at a time.

 Let colds run their natural course

 Colds usually last between 7 and 10 days, although a cough can last longer – up to three weeks.
 Even though colds can make your child feel very unwell, they rarely cause serious harm.
 The best thing you can do is let their immune system fight the virus – and if necessary, relieve whatever symptoms your little one is experiencing.

 There are many symptoms associated with a cold, but that doesn’t mean your child will experience all of them.
 A sore throat, tiredness, or fever may occur very soon after a cold virus is caught, followed by sneezing, a runny or blocked nose, and possibly coughing later on.
 It is also good to remember that while fever is uncommon in adults with colds – though a slight fever is possible – children are more likely to develop a fever with a cold.